MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/manage-third-party-apps-license.md

 * With transactable SaaS offers for Teams apps, subscription plans (licenses) should be assigned to individual users rather than groups or an entire org.
 * When users are assigned a subscription plan, notify them through a Teams bot or email.
 In the messaging, include information on how to add the app to Teams and get started.
 * Support the idea of multiple admins.
-In other words, multiple users in the same org can purchase and manage their own subscriptions.
+In other words, multiple users in the same org can purchase and manage their subscriptions.

 ### Check license usage in Partner Center analytics

 1. Sign in to [Partner Center](https://partner.microsoft.com/).
 1. In the left pane, go to **Commercial Marketplace > Analyze > Licensing**.
-1. Select **Plan and Tenant** in the reporting widget to see the month wise usage.
+1. Select **Plan and Tenant** in the reporting widget to see the month-wise usage.

 ## Next step